ikhemissi/o365-activity-to-eventhubs/README.md

 To do this, please create an App Registration on Entra ID by following this [guide](https://learn.microsoft.com/en-us/office/office-365-management-api/get-started-with-office-365-management-apis#register-your-application-in-microsoft-entra-id).

-In addition to the permissions for `Office 365 Management Activity API` described in the article, you will also need to do the following steps to grant the App Registration access to the `Office 365 Reporting web service`:
+In addition to the permissions for `Office 365 Management Activity API` described in the guide above, you will also need to do the following steps to grant the App Registration access to the `Office 365 Reporting web service`:

-- Update the ``API Permissions` of the App Registratyion and assign it the role `ReportingWebService.Read.All`.
+- Update the `API Permissions` of the App Registratyion and assign it the role `ReportingWebService.Read.All`.
 - Assign the role `Security Reader` to the App Registration.
-To do this, you should open Entra ID, then select `Roles and administrators`, then locate and click on `Security Reader`.
+To do this, you should go to Entra ID, then select `Roles and administrators`, then locate and click on `Security Reader`.
 Finally, click on `Add assignments`, then `Select member(s)`, and select the App Registration.

 ### App Registration certificate